sawi-app/sawi/readme.md

 - [**validate**](https://www.prisma.io/docs/reference/api-reference/command-reference#validate): Validate your Prisma schema.
 - [**format**](https://www.prisma.io/docs/reference/api-reference/command-reference#format): Correctly format your Prisma schema.
 - [**studio**](https://www.prisma.io/docs/reference/api-reference/command-reference#studio): Open Prisma Studio, a visual interface for your database.

-#### 📦 Docker Compose Configuration

-The provided `docker-compose.yml` file consists of configurations for two main services:

-- **postgres**: This is your PostgreSQL database, utilizing a custom Dockerfile, `postgres.Dockerfile`, located in the `docker` directory.

-- **postgraphile**: This service sets up PostGraphile with a range of configurations to enhance its features.
-It watches for changes, enhances GraphiQL, allows live updates, and more.
-The associated Dockerfile, `postgraphile.Dockerfile`, is also found in the `docker` directory.

-  The `postgraphile` service is dependent on the `postgres` service, ensuring the database is ready before PostGraphile starts.

 #### 🧐 Need More Help?